-We are also able to offer 1:1, 2:1, and 3:1 Pilates classes at Milsom Street and at Bath Leisure Centre, which can either be on a regular or ad hoc basis.
+We are able to offer 1:1, 2:1, and 3:1 Pilates classes which can either be on a regular or ad hoc basis.

 Is Pilates good for Seniors?
 Well Joseph Pilates practiced his craft well in to his 80s so why not give it a try?
 In fact you’ll notice great improvements in strength, balance and flexibility which can suffer as you get older.